sujnanpatil/Dynamic-Copilot/Labs/Lab-04.md

 **Note:** There are two ways we can schedule a meeting.

-**Automatically** - When you schedule a meeting with a contact who's saved to your CRM, the system automatically enables Microsoft Copilot for Sales when it records and transcribes the meeting.
+**Automatically** - When you schedule a meeting with a contact who is saved to your CRM, the system automatically enables Microsoft Copilot for Sales when it records and transcribes the meeting.

 **Manually** -